semaphoreci/docs/docs/reference/semaphore-changelog.md

 We continuously deploy changes that improve the product for you.
 This page is updated on a weekly basis.

+### Week of June 8, 2020
+- macOS Mojave image (macos-mojave-xcode11) has been deprecated.

 ### Week of June 1, 2020

 - Additions to the ubuntu1804 image